Sheep-y/Attack-Improvement-Mod/README.md

 > When set to true, show ammo count in the list of components when you mouseover a location on the paper doll.
 >
 > The main purpose is to allow you to see the state of each ammo bin and tell whether they are at risk of exploding.

+**Show MechWarrior Stats in Tooltip**

+> Setting: `ShowStatsInPilotHint`
+(true/false, default true)
+>
+> When true, show mechwarrior stats in their one-line hint that pops up on right-click, instead of showing only injuries.

 **Fix Multi-Target Back Out**